Our Catholic Ethos

 The Religious Education Programme at the School

-The basis of our Religious Education teaching is ‘Come and See’, a Catholic Primary Education Programme for Foundation, Key Stages 1 and 2 published in July 2012.
+The basis of our Religious Education teaching in Years 2,3,4 and 5 continues to be ‘Come and See’; a Catholic Primary Education Programme for Foundation, Key Stages 1 and 2 published in July 2012.
 Written by a group of experienced diocesan advisors, it follows on from successful trialling in schools in England and Wales and is based on the theological foundations of the Second Vatican Council, the Catholic Catechism and the revised RE Curriculum Directory.